Solo Travel in Spain

 Issues in the Country

-Due to high rising housing costs, anti-tourist protests have been taking part in Spain.
+Due to high rising housing costs, anti-tourist protests have taken place in Spain over the last few years (especially pre-Covid times).
 Barcelona, San Sebastian, Bilbao and the island of Mallorca have all held protests at both the changing faces of their cities and the fact that they can no longer afford to live there.
-As locals they are being priced out of their cities due to tourism.
-Read more here…
+As locals, they are being priced out of their cities due to tourism.

 - Solo Travel in Barcelona